RSC-Labs/medusa-store-analytics/README.md

 </h1>

 <h2>
   Note: Migration to v2 has been started.
-Progress: 5%.
+Progress: 10%.
+Customers analytics migrated.
 </h2>